-We continually face cyber risks and threats that seek to damage, disrupt or gain access to our networks, our products and services, supporting infrastructure, intellectual property and other assets.
-In addition, we rely on technological infrastructure provided by third party business partners to support the online functionality of our products and services.
+Our industry is prone to, and our systems and networks are subject to, cyber-attacks, computer viruses, worms, phishing attacks, malicious software programs and other information security incidents that seek to exploit, disable, damage, disrupt or gain access to our networks, our products and services, supporting technological infrastructure, intellectual property and other assets.
+We expect these threats to our systems and networks to continue.
+In addition, we rely on technological infrastructure provided by thirdparty business partners to support the online functionality of our products and services.
 These business partners, as well as our channel partners, also are subject to cyber risks and threats.
-Such cyber risks and threats may be difficult to detect.
-Both our partners and we have implemented certain systems and processes to guard against cyber risks and to help protect our data and systems.
-However, the techniques that may be used to obtain unauthorized access or disable, degrade, exploit or sabotage our products, services and systems change frequently and often are not detected.
-Our systems and processes, and the systems and processes of our business partners, may not be adequate.
-Any failure to prevent or mitigate security breaches or cyber risks, or respond adequately to a security breach or cyber risk, could result in interruptions to our products and services, as well as significant legal and financial exposure.
-This could harm our business and reputation, disrupt our relationships with partners and diminish our competitive position.
+Both our partners and we have expended, and expect to continue to expend, financial and operational resources to implement certain systems, processes and technologies to guard against cyber risks and to help protect our data and systems.
+However, the techniques used to exploit, disable, damage, disrupt or gain access to our networks, our products and services, supporting technological infrastructure, intellectual property and other assets change frequently, continue to evolve in sophistication and volume, and often are not detected for long periods of time.
+Our systems, processes and technologies, and the systems, processes and technologies of our business partners, may not be adequate against all eventualities.
+In addition, the costs to respond to, mitigate, and/or notify affected parties of cyber-attacks and other security vulnerabilities are significant.
+Any failure to prevent or mitigate security breaches or cyber risks, or detect or respond adequately to a security breach or cyber risk, could result in a loss of anticipated revenue, interruptions to our products and services, cause us to incur significant remediation and notification costs, degrade the user experience, cause consumers to lose confidence in our products and services and significant legal and financial costs.
+This could harm our business, reputation and brand, disrupt our relationships with partners and customers and diminish our competitive position.

-Successful exploitation of our systems can have other negative effects upon the products, services and user experience we offer.
-In particular, the virtual economies that we have established in many of our games are subject to abuse, exploitation and other forms of fraudulent activity that can negatively impact our business.
+The virtual economies that we have established in many of our games are subject to abuse, exploitation and other forms of fraudulent activity that can negatively impact our business.
 Virtual economies involve the use of virtual currency and/or virtual assets that can be used or redeemed by a player within a particular game or service.
-The abuse or exploitation of our virtual economies include the illegitimate generation and sale of virtual items in black markets.
-Our online services have been impacted by in-game exploits and the use of automated processes to generate virtual currency illegitimately, and such activity may continue.
-These kinds of activities and the steps that we take to address these issues may result in a loss of anticipated revenue, interfere with players' enjoyment of a balanced game environment and cause reputational harm.
+The abuse or exploitation of our virtual economies include the illegitimate generation and sale of virtual items, including in black markets.
+Our online services have been impacted by in-game exploits and the use of automated or other fraudulent processes to generate virtual item or currency illegitimately, and such activity may continue.
+These abuses and exploits, and the steps that we take to address these abuses and exploits may result in a loss of anticipated revenue, increased costs to protect against or remediate these issues, interfere with players' enjoyment of a balanced game environment and cause harm to our reputation and brand.